lloydroc/lloydroc.github.io/content/post/wsl/ui-vpn.md

 ---
 title: Browser UI using sshuttle VPN in WSL
-date: "2023-05-16"
+date: "2023-05-30"
 categories:
 - wsl
 - networking
-draft: true
+- windows
 ---

 # {{< title >}}

 {{< figure src="/assets/png/browser-remote-server-vpn-sshuttle-windows.png" title="Browser viewing a UI in Windows using sshuttle in WSL as a VPN">}}

-In this post we will creating VPN connections using `sshuttle` in WSL for Windows 11.
+In this post we will create VPN connections using `sshuttle` in WSL for Windows 11.
 This post will focus on pointing a Browser to a URL in a private network in Windows.
 The private network - VPN - can be reached from `sshuttle` running in WSL.
 For this setup we unfortunately need to have a "double networking hop" in that Windows needs to be configured to send traffic to WSL (1) and WSL needs will then use `sshuttle` to (2) forward that traffic to the public network.

 # Getting Started